 - a.
-The Board recommended that the frit patterns and mullions as demonstrated in the REC 2 packet are more successful than earlier proposals and resolve the previous concern that the glass would be too opaque in relationship to how it might be perceived from inside and out.
-The Board noted this was no longer a major concern and recommended approval of the frit pattern shown in the Final Recommendation packet.
+The Board agreed that the frit patterns and mullions as demonstrated in the EDG 2 packet are more successful and the concern that the glass would be too opaque in relationship to how it might be perceived from inside and out was no longer a major concern.
 A-1.c, B-1.c, B-2.1, B-2.3, B-2.A, B-4. - b.
-The Board recommended that the variations in the mullions and their associated geometry, as part of the project design from the very beginning, help the proposal read as one unified tower element.
+The Board agree that the variations in the mullions and their associated geometry, a part of the project design from the very beginning looked good as they read as one unified tower element.
 A-1.c, B-1.c, B-2.1, B-2.3, B-2.A, B-4. - c.
-The Board supported the previous Board's decision from Rec 1 to not approve the departure request for the added building width and changing up of the mass.
-The Board recommended approval of the current design which reads well as a uniform volume and responded well to the guidance given at the previous meeting.
+The Board supported the previous Board's decision from Rec 1 to not approve the departure request for the added building width and changing up of the mass as the current design reads well as a uniform volume which responds well to the guidance given at the previous meeting.
 A-1.c, B-1.c, B-2.1, B-2.3, B-2.A, B-4.